History of Marsha Blackburn in Timeline

 1974: Graduated from Mississippi State University

-1974: Marsha marries Chuck Blackburn
+1974: Marsha marries Chuck Blackburn.

 In 1974, Marsha married Chuck Blackburn.

-1975: Worked at Castner Knott
+1975: Worked at Castner Knott Division

 From 1975 to 1978, Marsha Blackburn worked in the Castner Knott Division of Mercantile Stores, Inc.

-1978: Became Owner of Marketing Strategies
+1978: Owner of Marketing Strategies

-1989: Chair of Williamson County Republican Party
+1989: Chair of the Williamson County Republican Party

-In 1989, Marsha Blackburn became the chair of the Williamson County Republican Party.
+In 1989, Marsha Blackburn became the chair of the Williamson County Republican Party, a position she held until 1991.

-In 1991, Marsha Blackburn continued her role as the chair of the Williamson County Republican Party, a position she held from 1989.
+In 1991, Marsha Blackburn finished her term as the chair of the Williamson County Republican Party.

-1992: Ran for Congress and Delegate to Republican National Convention
+1992: Ran for Congress

 1995: Appointed Executive Director of Tennessee Film Commission

-1999: Member of the Tennessee Senate
+1999: Became a Member of the Tennessee Senate

 1999: Became a State Senator

-2000: Effort to Prevent State Income Tax
+2000: Effort to Prevent State Income Tax Bill

 In 2000, Marsha Blackburn participated in the effort to prevent the passage of a state income tax bill.

-2002: Ran in Republican Primary for Congressional Seat
+2002: Ran in Republican primary for Congressional Seat

 2003: Assistant Whip in Congress